rrusk/DancePracticeMusicPlayer/README.md

 ## Features

 - **Customizable Playlists:** Generates randomized playlists based on predefined or custom dance types and lengths
-- **Spoken Dance Announcements:** Automatically announces the dance type before each selection begins
+- **Optional Dance Announcements:** A practice type can use a spoken announcement, a silence cue, or no introduction before each dance block
 - **Per-Dance Playtime:** Override the global maximum song playtime for specific dances within a custom practice type.
 - **Timed Practice Blocks:** Give a dance a length in minutes instead of a song count (e.g. 13 minutes of Waltz); songs are trimmed slightly and evenly so the block ends on time.
 - **Competition Rounds:** Build finals and semi-finals with fixed-length clips, an adjustable fade at the end of each dance, gaps between dances and a warning tone between rounds.